shonjoy91/rsp-sw-toolkit-gw/rsp-sim/README.md

 ### Run the Simulator

 To simulate the presence of RSP's, execute the "rsp-sim.sh" script.

-For help, execute the script with no arguments to see usage information.
+- For help, execute the script with no arguments to see usage information.
 ```
 :~$ ./rsp-sim.sh

 This script simulates the API messages between the specified number of
 Intel RFID Sensor Platforms (RSP) and the Intel RSP SW Toolkit - Gateway.

-Usage: rsp-sim.sh <count>
+Usage: rsp-sim.sh <count> [read_percent]
 where <count> is the number of RSP's to simulate.
+where [read_percent] is the optional percent (1-100) of tag population to be read per inventory_data packet (500 ms). default: 100

 This script depends on the mosquitto-clients package being installed.
 Run 'sudo apt install mosquitto-clients' to install.